Adair Ferguson

-Dr Adair Janelle Ferguson OAM (born 5 October 1955) is an Australian former World Champion lightweight rower.
+Adair Janelle Ferguson OAM (born 5 October 1955) is an Australian former World Champion lightweight rower.
 She became Australia's first female world champion rower in 1985 in only her second year of rowing.

 Club and state rowing

 Ferguson had represented Queensland in cross country running before taking up rowing with the Commercial Rowing Club in Brisbane at the age of 29 and winning various Queensland titles in 1984, her first year.

 In 1985, only her second season of rowing and her first as a sculler, she was undefeated throughout Australia and at the 1985 Australian Rowing Championships won the national lightweight single scull title and also raced in an open-weight double scull to second place.
 At the Interstate Regatta at those same championships she represented Queensland for the women's national single sculling title and won the Nell Slatter Trophy.
 She repeated this feat in 1988 and 1990.
 She was the Australian lightweight sculls champion in 1985 and 1989; the heavyweight sculls champion in 1986; and shared the double sculls title in 1986 and 1988.

 After a break and motherhood Ferguson returned to rowing at the elite national level in the mid 90s.
 She again won the Australian national lightweight single sculls title in 1993 and 1994.